 2- Add the red beans.
 Partially cover again and simmer over medium heat until the red beans are slightly tender.
 About 10-20 minutes depending on your beans.

-3- Add the lentils, cilantro, parsley, green onion, spinach, 2 teaspoons salt, 1/2 teaspoon black pepper and caremlized onion mixture.
+3- Add the lentils, cilantro, parsley, green onion, spinach, 1 tablespoon salt, 1/2 teaspoon black pepper and caramlized onion mixture.
 Partially cover and simmer for 15-20 minutes until the lentils are tender but not mushy.
 (The aash can be made in advance until this point).

-4- Add the noodles and simmer uncovered until the noodles are fully cooked through and all the flavors have melded.
+4- Add the noodles and more water if necessary, and simmer uncovered until the noodles are fully cooked through and all the flavors have melded.
 This soup should be on the thicker side so adjust the amount of water accordingly.
 Stir in the kashk or yogurt or creme fraiche 1 tablespoon at a time according to taste.
 Simmer for a couple of minutes.
 Taste and adjust seasoning.
 (Taste for seasoning after you add the kashk).
-Garnish with carmelized onion and dollops of kashk or yogurt or creme fraiche.
+Garnish with caramelized onion and dollops of kashk or yogurt or creme fraiche.

 The aash tastes even better the next day.
 You may need to add a little more water if reheating.